 Alternatively, used uncooked crumbles for making burgers.

-Redefine meat with this recipe for Thai Tofu Burgers with Thai Red Curry Dressing on my website.
-It uses crumbled tofu to make the most delicious burgers that hold together perfectly.
-Another of my favorite recipes using crumbled tofu is this Tofu Bolognese on my Instagram page.
+Try this recipe for Thai Tofu Burgers with Thai Red Curry Dressing.
+It uses crumbled tofu to make the most delicious patties that hold together perfectly.

 🥪 Baked or Pan-Fried Tempeh